lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

 ********************************

 To work with the nRF54H20 PDK, you need to install the limited sampling version of the |NCS|.
-The limited sampling version needs many of the same tools as the regular |NCS| does, as well as its own toolchain.
-See the :ref:`nrf54h20_install_commandline` and the :ref:`nrf54h20_install_toolchain` sections to install nRF Command Line Tools and the toolchain, and the :ref:`nrf54h20_install_ncs` section for how to get the limited sampling version of the |NCS|.
+Follow the instructions in the next sections to install the required tools.

 .. _nrf54h20_install_commandline: